Tennis-Frosty Azarenka powers through in Paris | Sports-Games

 Former world number one Victoria Azarenka complained about the playing conditions at the French Open amid light drizzle and low temperatures during her 6-1 6-2 first-round victory on Sunday.
 The U.S. Open runner-up, who entered court Suzanne Lenglen wearing a thick pink puffer jacket, and her opponent Danka Kovinic walked off the court after play was suspended with Belarusian Azarenka leading 2-1.

 "No, it's eight degrees, I live in Florida, I'm used to hot weather," a furious Azarenka told the supervisor who asked her to wait on court until a decision was made on whether the match should continue.
-Speaking to her opponent from Montenegro, Azarenka said: "Do you want to wait on court?
+Speaking to her opponent from Montenegro, 10th seed Azarenka, who next faces either Venus Williams or Slovakia's Anna Karolina Schmiedlova, said: "Do you want to wait on court?

 "No," Kovinic replied.
 "No, it's ridiculous, it's too cold.
 What's the point?
-Sitting here like ducks," said Azarenka, whowore a wind jacket on court.
+Sitting here like ducks," said Azarenka, who wore a wind jacket on court and said she was worried about sliding on a court made heavier by the persistent drizzle.

 The players returned after a delay of about 50 minutes and Azarenka immediately broke her opponent's serve before wrapping up victory in front of nine spectators.
-"I'm happy I managed to finish early now I can watch the others play," she said in a courtside interview.
+Azarenka said the interruption should have been better managed.

+"I think it's very tricky at the moment to have these conditions.
+So definitely not going to sit here and complain, but sometimes I think there are smarter ways to handle situations.
+"The unfortunate part sometimes with the French Open is that there is no communications with players or players council," she added.

 The French Open is usually played in May-June but this year's tournament was pushed back to late September due to the COVID-19 pandemic.
 The weather in Paris is therefore colder than normal for the Grand Slam event with the claycourt conditions much heavier and slower than the players are accustomed to.